 11. Brisbane, Australia

 I spent a mere six hours exploring Brisbane for my very first time on a rainy, grey sky day in July.
 Despite that, I actually had the best time navigating my way through the city – even as a solo traveller!
 As I strolled through the Brisbane streets the riverside city exuded a typical laid-back Aussie vibe and I felt completely at ease, just as I would at home in Perth.
-I explored some of the popular tourists spots such as the South Bank Parklands (where you’ll find the infamous Brisbane sign), the war memorial at ANZAC Square and heritage-listed Cathedral of St Stephen.
+I explored some of the popular tourist spots such as the South Bank Parklands (where you’ll find the infamous Brisbane sign), the war memorial at ANZAC Square and heritage-listed Cathedral of St Stephen.

 12. Margaret River, Australia

 While my friend was visiting from the USA, we headed to the wealthy wine region of Margaret River in Western Australia, where we discovered the extensive natural riches that lie underground.
-Lake Cave is one among a slew of underground caves that lie below the surface of Margaret River, which were formed over one million years ago.
+Lake Cave is one among a slew of underground caves that lie below the surface of Margaret River, which formed over one million years ago.
 This particular cave is unique from other formations in the area because of the water body existing within its cavity, allowing stunning reflections upon the water’s surface.

 13. Ha Long Bay, Vietnam